 The first year of the COVID-19 pandemic was a difficult year for financial institutions across the country.
-For Manitowoc, Wisconsin-based Investors Community Bank (ICB), the volatility and uncertainty of the economy in those first few months led the bank’s leaders to reforecast the annual budget for the first time.
+For Manitowoc, Wisconsin-based Investors Community Bank (ICB), now part of Nicolet National Bank, the volatility and uncertainty of the economy in those first few months led the bank’s leaders to reforecast the annual budget for the first time.

 “In the bank’s 23-year history, we had never done a reforecast before,” said Cari Larsen, ICB’s Vice President and Controller.

 The finance team completed its first budget reforecast in less than a month in April and its second in two weeks in July.
 The process was smooth and efficient.
 Two years earlier, ICB had implemented the Axiom™ Financial Institutions Suite.
 Larsen said that having those tools in place prepared the bank to navigate a disruptive event like the pandemic.

 In addition to reforecasting, ICB used Axiom software to conduct net interest margin calculations to monitor the financial impacts of the federal Paycheck Protection Program (PPP) loans on the institution.
 They also easily tracked lenders’ progress toward incentive compensation targets, which fostered engagement and helped the bank succeed during a challenging year.

 “We exceeded our targets in 2020, which with COVID was a huge undertaking,” Larsen said.
 “It happened because people were driven and were monitoring those targets.
 For everything awful about 2020, we actually ended up doing pretty well.”

 Prior to implementing Axiom, ICB relied on many of the same manual planning and reporting processes used since the bank was established in 1997.
 The old processes were time-consuming and contributed to inaccuracies because the data often became outdated before reports could be finalized.